 In Python, classes are used to define the structure and behavior of objects.
 An object is an instance of a class.
 A class can contain attributes (variables) and methods (functions) that define the behavior of the objects created from the class.

-A class is defined using the class
+A class is defined using the class keyword.
+Here's a simple

 example:

-is a class with an
+In this example, Dog is a class with an

-method that initializes the name
+__init__ method that initializes the name and

-attributes.
+age attributes.
 The class also has a

-method that returns a string.
+bark method that returns a string.

 Once a class is defined, you can create objects (instances) of that class:

-is an object of the
+In this example, my_dog is an object of the

-class.
-We call the bark
+Dog class.
+We call the bark method on this

 object to get the output.